ToomasYang/ToomasYang.github.io/essays/be-smart-ask-smart.md

 If you're planning to ask a question, remember to be smart, not stupid about it.
 Some important things to remember from this are:
 - Do your research before asking!
 - Include your code in your question
-- State what you think should happen, and why you think its not happening
+- State what you think should happen and the reasons why, and why you think its not happening
-- Define possible solutions and why its not the case
+- Define possible solutions and why its not the case in your question Asking smart questions will help others provide a helpful answer, so don't forget it!